Austin-Smith-999/Austin-Smith-999/README.md

-### Hello, thanks for stopping by .
+### Hello, thanks for stopping by.
 My name is Austin Smith and I am a full-stack developer with an emphasis on web development

 ### Here's some of the tools I'm proficient in: